-Accounting policies have been applied consistently to all periods presented in these financial statements (refer note 2.3 (u) - 'Leases').
+Accounting policies have been applied consistently to all periods presented in these financial statements, except for the new accounting standards adopted by the company (refer note 2.3 (u) - 'Leases').
 Further, previous year figures have been regrouped/re-arranged, wherever necessary.